Your money-making expert. Financial journalist, TV and radio personality.

 Once you’ve found your inspiration and started writing, you need to find someone who can help you send your book out into the world.
 Here are a few tips:

 Not getting a publishing deal isn’t necessarily the end of the road.
-You could always start by writing an eBook and move on to ink and paper later, and self-publishing is a growing form of marketing that’s losing a lot of the stigma once associated with it.
-If you do go that route you’ll have to market the book yourself, but it’s not impossible and you could even start by advertising the book on your blog site.
+You could always start by writing an eBook and move on to ink and paper later.
+Self-publishing is a growing form of marketing that’s losing a lot of the stigma once associated with it.
+If you do go that route you’ll have to market the book yourself, but it’s not impossible.
+You could even start by advertising the book on your blog, where your audience is most likely to find it.